WiredUK/Wired.Caching/readme.md

 ##Usage##

-1. Add a reference to this library (duh!)
+1. Add a reference to this library (duh!) by either:

+    a.
+Downloading this codebase, or, I recommend;

+    b.
+Use the [Nuget package](https://www.nuget.org/packages/Wired.Caching) by running this in the package manager console of your project:

+        Install-Package Wired.Caching

 2. Create an instance of the cache service:

         //This can go anywhere, or preferably be injected